Autoheart: Heartlands & Heartlands Tour (2025)

-The band announced in early 2025 that they would be releasing a new album entitled Heartlands on August 15, 2025.
-Alongside this, the made another announcement in early April of 2025 announcing a second US, and North American, tour.
-In the leadup to the release of the album, the band has released three singles: Sad Divide, Baby Bird, and Indigo Chateau, released on 17 March, 27 May, and 7 July 2025, respectively.
+The band announced in early 2025 that they would be releasing a new album entitled Heartlands on 15 August 2025.
+Alongside this, they announced in early April 2025 a second US, and Canadian, tour.
+In the lead up to the release of the album, the band has released three singles: Sad Divide, Baby Bird, Indigo Chateau released on 17 March, 27 May, and 7 July 2025 respectively.
 The album was released as scheduled.

+The band released two music videos and one visualizer for Heartlands: for Sad Divide, Indigo Chateau, and Denial, respectively.
+Sad Divide was conceived, directed, and animated by Alex Benson.
+Indigo Chateau was directed by Joseph Wilson.
+Denial was directed by Autoheart and Ruairi Glasheen and was released on 15 August 2025.